swcarpentry/shell-novice/00-intro.md

 This kind of interface is called a
-**command-line interface**, or CLI, to distinguish it from the
+**command-line interface**, or CLI, to distinguish it from a
-**graphical user interface**, or GUI, that most people now use.
+**graphical user interface**, or GUI, which most people now use.
 The heart of a CLI is a **read-evaluate-print loop**, or REPL: when the user types a command and then presses the enter (or return) key, the computer reads it,